-5.13.1• Accept that their rolel is one of Council leadership, and not a management or administration role;

-5.13.2• Acknowledge that they have no capacity to individually direct employees to carry out particular functions;

-5.13.3• Refrain from publicly criticising employees in a way that casts aspersions on their professional competence and credibility;

-5.13.4• Ensure that no restrictions or undue influence is placed on the ability of employees to give professional advice to the Council.
+- Accept that their role is one of Council leadership, and not a management or administration role; - Acknowledge that they have no capacity to individually direct employees to carry out particular functions; - Refrain from publicly criticising employees in a way that casts aspersions on their professional competence and credibility; - Ensure that no restrictions or undue influence is placed on the ability of employees to give professional advice to the Council.

-At the same time, eEmployees will recognise the Elected Members and Committee Members views and opinions often reflect valid community viewpoints that should be considered in conjunction with professional opinion.
+At the same time, Employees will recognise the Elected Members and Committee Members' views and opinions often reflect valid community viewpoints that should be considered in conjunction with professional opinion.
 Employees will therefore make every effort to assist Elected Members and Committee Members in the performance of their role, and to achieve the satisfactory resolution of issues that they may raise in the performance of their official role.

-5.14Appointments to Committees (External)
+Appointments to Committees (External)